 Metro mayors and are directly elected by citizens in their area, and are chairs of their area's combined authority.
 The mayor, in partnership with the combined authority, exercises the powers and functions devolved from Government, set out in the local area's devolution deal.

-There are two Labour Metro mayors:
+There are three Labour Metro mayors:

 Andy Burnham, Mayor of Greater Manchester